Britney Spears' 20 Biggest Billboard Hits

 Hot 100 Peak Position: 15 (2004)

-This breathy ballad came after her break-up with Justin Timberlake and rumors quickly swirled that her song was a response to his "Cry Me a River."
+This breathy ballad came after her break-up with Justin Timberlake and rumors quickly swirled that this Britney Spears song was a response to his "Cry Me a River."
 Although Brit has never denied or confirmed, the lyrics are certainly curious.
 "I may have made it vague," she sings.
 "Please forgive me.
 My weakness caused you pain.
 And this song is my sorry."

 12. "(You Drive Me) Crazy"